Using Relational Databases

 connectDatabase :: String

-In the following example on lines 9-10 I use defaultConnectInfo that lets me override just some settings, leaving the rest set at default values.
-The code to access a database using simple-postgresql is similar to that in the last section, with a few API changes.
+In the following example I use defaultConnectInfo that lets me override just some settings, leaving the rest set at default values.
+Connection parameters are read from environment variables (PGDATABASE, PGUSER, PGPASSWORD) with sensible defaults, and bracket is used to guarantee the connection is closed even if an exception is thrown.
+The code to access a database using postgresql-simple is similar to that in the last section, with a few API changes.

 1 {-# LANGUAGE OverloadedStrings #-}